My Adult Child Was Laid Off. Can We Discuss It Without Ruining the Holidays?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-But if your grown child is planning to return home for the holidays, you don’t want to spoil that visit by discussing topics that may be off-putting, such as when they plan to pop the question to their long-term partner or when they might contemplate blessing you with the grandchild you’ve always wanted.
+But if your adult child is planning to return home for the holidays, you don’t want to spoil that visit by discussing topics that might be off-putting, such as when they plan to pop the question to their long-term partner or when they might contemplate blessing you with the grandchild you’ve always wanted.

-Topics like these are ones you might know to bite your tongue on.
-But if your child recently lost their job, that’s a harder subject to ignore.
+Such topics are ones on which you might know to bite your tongue, but if your child recently lost a job, that’s a harder subject to ignore.

-You don’t want to make it seem like you aren’t concerned for your child’s mental and financial well-being.
-But you also don’t want to make your adult child feel worse about the situation when it’s out of their control.
+You don’t want to make it seem as if you aren’t concerned for your child’s mental and financial well-being.
+You also don’t want to make your adult child feel worse about the situation when it’s out of their control.

 It’s a tough act to balance, but here’s how to tackle the topic of unemployment at a time when you’re also supposed to be embracing the joy of the holidays.